prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-"d" attribute of the path object is assigned value each function is converted to correstpodent SVG drawing operation.
-Pencil-specificc instructions are converted to also standard SVG drawing operations but in a special algorithm to make the line sketchy.
+Each function in the input array is converted to its corresponding SVG drawing operation.
+Pencil-specific instructions are also converted to standard SVG drawing operations but using a special algorithm to make the lines sketchy.
+The resulting value is assigned to the "d" attribute of the path object.

 Example
 ^^^^^^^